Matt Ryan Player Prop Bets for NFL Week 13 | Atlanta vs. Tampa Bay 12/5/2021

 Season Stats

-- He also has 43 rushing yards on 21 carries with one touchdown, averaging 3.9 yards per game.
+- He's also carried the ball 21 times for 43 yards and one touchdown, averaging 3.9 yards per game.

 - Click over to SISportsbook and find the latest player props and odds for Ryan's matchup with the Buccaneers.